-Updated Circulation Element
+Updated Mobility (Circulation) Element

-The circulation element update is integrally related to federal, state, and regional transportation programs as well as local plans and regulations.
+The Mobility Element update is integrally related to federal, state, and regional transportation programs as well as local plans and regulations.
 The City's role in transportation planning has become increasingly important because recent legislation in the areas of growth management, congestion management, and air quality require more active local coordination to meet regional objectives.
-Furthermore, the circulation element update is intended to guide future development of the city's transportation system in a manner consistent with the updated land use element.
+Furthermore, the Mobility Element update is intended to guide future development of the city's transportation system in a manner consistent with the updated land use element.